MartinMcGirk/javascript-dev-environment/README.md

 sudo npm install -g yarn

-yarn add --dev gulp
-yarn add --dev gulp-babel
+yarn
-yarn add --dev babel-preset-latest yarn add --dev del
 ```

-The run the following command from the root directory of the repository:
+Then run the following command from the root directory of the repository:

 ```
 yarn start